Žydrūnas Savickas: 2014

-In the 2014 World's Strongest Man, he managed to win his fourth title with just half a point difference over the second placed Hafthór Júlíus Björnsson.
-Zydrunas set a new world record in the giant barbell squat event by squatting 329 kg for 15 repetitions.
+At the 2014 World's Strongest Man, he managed to win his fourth title with just half a point difference over the second-placed Hafthór Júlíus Björnsson and in so doing became the oldest WSM winner in history, at 38 years and 258 days.
+Zydrunas also set a world record in the giant barbell squat event by squatting 329 kg for 15 repetitions.